jhu-ip/cs220-f24/exercise/ex03a.md

 <div class='admonition caution'>
 <div class='title'>Caution</div>
 <div class='content'>
 <p>If you get an "authentication failed" error, it means you need to generate a personal access token on Github and use that instead of your password.
-Follow the steps <a href="https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token">here</a> to make it happen!</p>
+Follow the steps in Part 2 of this exercise to make it happen!</p>
 </div>
 </div>